taxpon/typings-stripe/README.md

 # Typed Stripe

-The type definition for [stripe](https://stripe.com/docs/api) api interface.
-This definition is based on the stipe's definition in
+The type definition for stripe api interface.
+This definition is based on the stripe's definition in [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).

-[DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
+This typing is corresponding to [stripe/stripe.d.ts](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/stripe/stripe.d.ts) in DefinitelyTyped.

 ## License